azauditor/LinuxAudit/README.md

 getent group > Group.txt
 ```

-If you are running **Red Hat Enterprise Linux** use the follwing command.
+If you are running **Red Hat Enterprise Linux** use the following command.

 ``` Bash
  cp /etc/group group.txt